 That’s a pretty strong incentive to keep them happy.

-Email automation can help businesses do that, by improving their customers’ experience through follow-ups, personalization, prompt responsiveness and nurturing.
+Email automation tool can help businesses do that, by improving their customers’ experience through follow-ups, personalization, prompt responsiveness and nurturing.

 - Remind customers about appointments